Annabel Davis-Goff: Early life

 Davis-Goff was born to a Protestant family in Ireland to Anglo-Irish parents.
 Her father was Sir Ernest William Davis-Goff, 3rd Bt; her mother was Alice Cynthia Sainthill Woodhouse.
-She left Ireland in her teens, and worked in England in television and film (she was listed as 'Continuity' in the credits for the film Walkabout) before moving to the United States.
-She lived for a while in California, and then moved to Connecticut upon her marriage.
+She left Ireland in her teens and worked in England in television and film (she was listed as 'Continuity' in the credits for the films Walkabout and Performance) before moving to the United States.
+She lived for a while in California and then moved to Connecticut upon her marriage.

 Literary career

 Davis-Goff is best known for her family memoir Walled Gardens (1990; new edition by Eland in 2008).
-She has published several lesser known books since, including The Dower House (1997), This Cold Country (2002) and The Fox’s Walk (2005).
+She has published several lesser-known books since, including The Dower House (1997), This Cold Country (2002) and The Fox’s Walk (2005).
 She has edited The Literary Companion to Gambling and has reviewed books for The New York Times and Entertainment Weekly.
 The New Yorker and The Washington Post have labelled her work "exquisite" and "brilliant".